cfpg/Camille-Offline/README.md

 - **LM Studio Compatibility**: If the provided setup doesn't work for your system, refer to the [LM Studio documentation](https://lmstudio.ai/docs) for alternative configurations.
 - **Dependency Issues**: Regularly update the `requirements.txt` file to ensure compatibility with the latest versions of dependencies.
-- **Memcached Issues**: Ensure Memcached is running and accessible at the specified host and port.
 - **Need Help?**: This project was initially developed with the help of ChatGPT.
 If you encounter issues, consider consulting GPT-based tools for troubleshooting and solutions.

 ---